-Departure • Join your group to begin a month of village-based community service in Peru’s Sacred Valley of the Inca.
-The group flight departs from Miami International Airport where you meet one of your leaders who travels with the group to Lima, Peru.
+Departure • The group flight departs from Miami International Airport where you meet one of your leaders who travels with the group to Lima, Peru.

 Lima to Cusco • Fly from Lima to Cusco, and travel by charter bus to Ollantaytambo.

 Ollantaytambo • We spend our first three days in Ollantaytambo, getting to know each other, acclimating to the high altitude of the Andes, exploring nearby Inca ruins, and joining in a detailed program orientation.

 Weekend Excursions • Use weekends to further explore the Sacred Valley.
 Take a hike to the Lares hot springs or visit the Inca ruins at Moray or Pisac.
 Learn about traditional dyeing and weaving practices at a women’s textile collective in Chinchero.
 On your final weekend excursion, travel to the provincial capital of Cusco to explore the city’s picturesque colonial center, edged with Inca stonework, or stroll through the ruins of an ancient temple.

 Machu Picchu • Board a train from Ollantaytambo to Machu Picchu.
 Explore this well-preserved Inca stronghold, world-renowned for its remote, mountaintop location.
 Hike up a surrounding peak to see these famous ruins from a new perspective.